raelga/pybot/README.md

 1. The `brain.py` loads in runtime all the `.py` files in the `./memory` folder each time and try to execute a defined method, for example `hear(message.text)`.

-1. Each method in `./memory` returns the response, the `brain.py` sends it to the `pybot.py` and it sends a message to the user.
+1. Each module in `./memory` with that method returns a response, the `brain.py` sends it to the `pybot.py` and it sends the response back to the chat.

 * As the methods are dynamically loaded, you can edit and add the files in `./memory` without need to restart `pybot.py`, and they will be reloaded on the next message.